blinklet/learning/data-science/000-use-environment-variables.md

 DB_PWD = os.getenv('DB_PWD')
 ```

-Now you can use the values to run your program.
+Now you can use the values you read from the environment variables in your program.
 For example, you might use the values from the above example to build a database connection string that enables you to access data from a database server.

 # Conclusion